SoleBridge/SoleBridge.github.io/README.md

 ## Functions
 - **_Functions_** are named sections of code.
 - Functions take in _parameters_ (input), and _return_ a value (output).
+- Functions can have 0 or more parameters.
+	- When a function has no parameters, the parameter list can be omitted or replaced with `void`.
-- Functions can have any number of parameters, but
+- Functions can have _variadic parameters_ (advanced topic).
+	-
+- Functions can return a value or return without a value.

 ### Declaration and Definition